The Showgrounds, Sligo: Other uses

 The Showgrounds hosted greyhound racing from c.1934 - c.1947, which was initially run by the Sligo Greyhound Racing Company.
+In 1939, the Sligo greyhound business was purchased by Matthew J. Lyons and John E. Dorris, who then moved the entire operation to Longford Greyhound Stadium.

 The North-Western Greyhound Association applied for a licence in September 1945 which was granted by the Irish Coursing Club to James Costello.
 The racing seems to have ended during 1947.

+The Showground hosted the match between champions, Rockmount A.F.C., and Cockhill Celtic in the 2023 FAI Intermediate Cup Final.